What is an umbilical hernia?

-During a baby's development in the womb, the abdominal organs are formed on the outside of the baby's body and return to the abdominal cavity around the tenth week of gestation.
+During a baby's development in the womb, the abdominal organs are formed on the outside of the baby's body and return to the abdominal cavity around the 10th week of gestation.
 If the muscles of the abdominal wall fail to close around the abdominal organs, an umbilical hernia may form.

 Sometimes, the intestines can get trapped in this muscular defect and cause umbilical pain and tenderness.
 This is called an incarcerated hernia and needs to be evaluated by a medical professional to prevent damage to the intestines.
 With an incarcerated hernia, the child usually has severe pain and the bulge may be red and firm.